Retr01234/js-tic-tac-toe/README.md

 ### Initial Discussion

+To create a simple but cool yet interactive Tic Tac Toe Game that allows 2 Users to play on the same machine.

 #### Key information for the site

+- What is the purpose of the site/app?
+- Can this game be played every Platform?
+- How will I know if I won the game?

 ### User Stories

 #### Client Goals

+- To make the game Responsive for Mobile, Tablet and Desktop.
+- To create a fun and immersive game for 2 people to play.
+- To give users real-time feedback.

 #### First Time Visitor Goals

+- I want to give people the best first impression of the game.
+- I want to be able to play it anywhere and anytime.

 #### Returning Visitor Goals

+- I want to get such good experience, so that I always play this game instead of all the other alternatives.

 #### Frequent Visitor Goals

+- I want to recommend this game to all my friends and family and enjoy the fun with them.

 ---